amplication/docs/docs/errors/could-not-authorize-user.md

 ## Message

-»   Error: Could not authorize user
+CLI Error: Could not authorize user

 ## What went wrong?